-That round cylinder or rectangle paddle with tiny little spikes (aka bristles) that you store in your bathroom or purse actually plays a pretty important role in determining whether you'll having a good or bad hair day.
+That round cylinder or rectangle paddle with tiny little spikes (aka bristles) that you store in your bathroom actually plays a pretty important role in determining whether you'll have a good or bad hair day.

 But it’s not simply hair that the brush fills with over time.
 Imagine that each time you use a hair product, it coats each strand.
-So when you go to use your brush afterward, say, to polish up your look after work, the brush is not only picking up strands of hair, but also residue from the products.
+So when you go to use your brush afterward, say, to polish up your look after work, the brush is also picking up residue from the products.

 “A clean brush is important because you don’t want scalp and hair residue on your brush to be applied back on top of clean hair,” wrote J.B.
 Shelton, hairstylist and strength specialist for Bosely Professional in an email to TODAY.
 “Think of the exfoliating power of your brush; that dead skin stays on bristles and pad of brush if not removed.
 Yuck!”

 Now the questions arises, how often should you clean it?